dennyzhang/challenges-cloudformation-jenkins/README.md

 1. Finish Scenario-301
 2. Get slack notificaiton for autoscaling events.
    Here we assume, one SNS topic has already been created.
+   Verify it by terminating existing instance
-3. In ELB, enable logging and monitoring
+3. In ELB, enable monitoring
    Verify it by terminating existing instance
 4. In Jenkins deployment, create a pipeline
 ```